 The first season was shot in the American state of Louisiana and the second season in Ireland, where the third season began filming last month.
 With a Hong Kong crew used for the martial arts scenes, the set is familiar territory for Wu, regardless of location.
 ‘Everyone speaks Cantonese and Mandarin.
 It feels like I’m on a Hong Kong set, I feel really at home,’ Wu says.
 ‘And then you jump over to the drama side and it’s completely different – it’s like an American TV drama.’

 But Badlands, along with Wu’s other projects, means that he is now spending less and less time in Hong Kong.
 He was in Ireland for most of the second half of 2016 filming season two of Badlands.
-Before returning to Ireland last month to begin work on the third season, which will keep him there until April, he also filmed a reality show in mainland China over the summer.
+Before returning to Ireland last month to begin work on the third season, which will keep him there until April, he also filmed a reality show on the Chinese mainland over the summer.

 So where’s home?
 ‘Right now, it’s pretty much California and Ireland,’ he says.
 Wu, his wife, the model Lisa S, and their young daughter have adapted to life in Ireland.
 They live in the Dublin neighbourhood of Ranelagh, which he calls a ‘trendy, hipster neighbourhood’, a short walk from the city centre.
 When he has a break from an otherwise gruelling six-day-a-week shooting schedule, they explore the country, from the nearby Wicklow Mountains to drives along Ireland’s coast.
 ‘It’s a really gorgeous country,’ he says.